 Singapore has some of the biggest and best business class seats you'll find in the skies.
 But it's the service and dining where Singapore business class truly shines.

-It's one of the best redemptions in the world of points and miles: A roundtrip flight from the U.S. to Tokyo in first class with All Nippon Airways.
+It's one of the best redemptions in the world of points and miles: A roundtrip flight from the U.S. to Tokyo in business class with All Nippon Airways – especially if you can snag a flight on one of ANA's The Room business class – easily one of the best in the world.

 Using Virgin Atlantic miles (another Chase transfer partner), it’s priced more like an economy seat.
-You can fly from the western U.S. to Tokyo and back for just 110,000 Virgin Atlantic miles, or 120,000 miles from Chicago-O’Hare (ORD) or East Coast cities.
-Most airlines charge substantially more for a roundtrip in business class.
-And that's massive, seeing as ANA often charges $20,000 or more for these first class flights.
+You can fly from the western U.S. to Tokyo and back for just 105,000 Virgin Atlantic miles, or 120,000 miles from Chicago-O’Hare (ORD) or East Coast cities.
+Most airlines charge something like that for a one-way in business class!
+Virgin Atlantic now lets you book one-way flights to or from Japan separately if you want, starting at 52,500 miles apiece.

-Read our review of ANA First Class from Chicago to Tokyo!
+Read our full review of ANA business class from Chicago to Tokyo!

 Fly Lufthansa First Class